resistzzz/HGCAN/README.md

 ## HGCAN: The source code of a paper that sumbmitted for ICDE and under reviewing
-## We have used three public datasets in our paper, you can download the raw datasets from following url:
+## We have used three public datasets in our paper as follows:

+You can download the raw datasets from following url:

 - DIG: <http://cikm2016.cs.iupui.edu/cikm-cup>